utshomax/postman-docs/src/pages/docs/collaborating-in-postman/adding-private-network.md

 1. Select the user you want to assign the API Network Manager role to.
 1. In the **Roles** dropdown list next to their name, select **API Network Manager**, then select **Update Roles**.
 For more information about assigning team roles to individual users, see [Managing roles](/docs/administration/managing-your-team/managing-your-team/#managing-team-roles).

     > Enterprise teams can also assign this role to a user group.
-For more information about assigning team roles to groups, see [User groups](/docs/collaborating-in-postman/user-groups/).
+For more information about assigning team roles to groups, see [Managing user groups](/docs/administration/managing-your-team/user-groups/).

 Postman will send an email to new API Network Managers about their updated role.